(Dates for arrival and pre-regatta training have not yet be determined)

-Team USA will consist of up to seven (7) teams for the Championship division (open fleet) and three (3) teams for the U17 (under 17 division).
-Both divisions are Open - there are no separate women’s divisions.
+Team USA will consist of up to twelve (12) teams for the U19 division, five (5) teams for the U17 (under 17) division and two (2) teams for the U15 (under 15) division.
+U17 and U15 race in a single fleet.
+Both divisions are open/mens/mixed - there are no separate women’s divisions.

 High point selections are based on the highest combined total qualifying points, calculated based on the helm finishing positions from three (3) Qualifying Regattas noted below, using a maximum of one regatta from each group, and calculated to 3 decimal places.

 While qualification points accumulated at Qualifying Points Regattas by a sailor are important in the final decision as to which sailors will be chosen by the Selection Committee to compete on any USA championship team (Team USA), qualification points are not the only criteria.
 A sailor’s practice of appropriate Corinthian spirit, sportsmanship and general behavior are an important component in the selection process.